jayasree-g/GDSC_Event_Management/README.md

 1. **Sign-up Page:**

    - New users can register for an account.
-   - Registration includes providing a username, email, and password.
+   - Registration includes providing a fullname, email, and password.
    - All users (excluding admins) can sign up.

 2. **Login Page:**